 What are you skilled in?
 Are you a social media guru?
 Have you been practicing law for a while?
 By using the talents and skills you have developed so far, you could start a consultancy giving clients advice on how to do something you are an expert on.

 With the growth in the market to create books in all the official South African languages, the demand for freelance writers, editors and proofreaders has increased.
 There are many online websites where you can apply for writing and editing opportunities.
-If you are a wizard with words, there’s work for you.

 Many people nowadays do not have time to do the simple everyday tasks.
 They are also willing to pay good money for someone else to do these things for them.
 These tasks can range from picking up dry cleaning to making suppers.
+R1000 covers basic supplies, and you can start offering your help to busy professionals immediately.

 Organic food has become the rage recently as people are becoming more conscious of the food they put into their bodies.
 You can start a vegetable patch on a metre by metre piece of ground.
-The produce can be sold to your neighbors and friends.
+The produce can be sold to your neighbours and friends.
 They will love to support you, and know that they are able to put good and healthy food into their bodies.

 Do you know how to play a musical instrument, have a knack for languages, are an IT guru?
 You could teach people these skills that you are proficient in.
 Believe it or not, but there are still people who cannot use a computer – now there’s an opportunity.